dtcenter/METdataio/docs/Users_Guide/reformat_stat_data.rst

 - MCTS

+- PCT (for ROC)

 These linetypes are produced by the MET point-stat, grid-stat, and ensemble_stat tools.
-*Other line types will be supported in the future.*.
+*Additional line types will be supported in the future.*.

 Required Components
 ===================

 Some METdbLoad modules are used to find and collect data from the individual .stat files into one data structure.

-A YAML configuration file is required:
+The input .stat files must all reside under one directory, the path to the data is specified in a YAML configuration file.

-The YAML configuration file is used to indicate the name and location of the output file, the location of the input data, and the MET tool used to generate the data.
+The YAML configuration file is used to indicate the name and location of the output file, the location of the input data, logging information (filename, log level), and the linetype to read in and reformat.

 Example
 =======